 Facilitated Communication and Teamwork

-When discussing the benefits of in-person work, we must emphasize how it simplifies communication.
+When discussing the benefits of in-person work, we must emphasize how in-person meetings simplify communication.
 Face-to-face interaction eliminates much of the ambiguity that plagues text-based conversations; nuances like tone and body language enrich our understanding.
 But that’s not it.
 Working in the office also brings:

 Thus, working side by side encourages a symphony-like synchrony where each member plays their part cohesively—the epitome of orchestrated team spirit.